 Investments in Autonomous Mobile Robots

 Autonomous Mobile Robots (AMRs) can be applied to automated facility cleaning, analysis of on-shelf inventory, security, production inspection, and other tasks.
 But the focus of this article is AMRs – and automated guided vehicles (AGVs) – used for logistics applications.
-Investments in logistics AMRs are approaching $200 million, so clearly the venture capital community believes AMRs could be a smart investment.
+Venture capital investments in logistics AMRs are approaching $200 million, so clearly the venture capital community believes AMRs could be a smart investment.
+ARC’s global market study on AMRs also shows this to be a very rapidly growing market.

 |Autonomous Mobile Robot Suppliers||Funding Raised|